Heritage structures in Hyderabad, India

-The Heritage Conservation Committee under HUDA was formed by state government in 1981 to retain architectural, historical and social value of buildings.
+The Heritage Conservation Committee under HUDA was formed by the state government in 1981 to retain architectural, historical and social value of buildings.
 Hyderabad Urban Development Authority has listed almost 160 buildings in Hyderabad in Telangana state as heritage structures.
 Almost 70% of heritage buildings are in private hands.
 Heritage structures include buildings, monuments, rock structures etc.

 By notifying such structures, Heritage Conservation Committee in collaboration with (INTACH) works to retain their architectural, historical and social importance and tries to convince the owners not to destroy the listed heritage structures lured by the commercial potential of their properties.
 The buildings are graded as Grade I, Grade II & Grade III.
 However, experts feel due to lack of support from the state government it has become difficult to preserve the status of these buildings.
 Various buildings such as Ravi Bar, Adil Alam Mansion, Central Building Division & Devdi Ranachand – Ahotichand have been demolished but the names of these buildings are still being retained in the list.